pouchdb-community/transform-pouch/README.md

 API
 --------

-When you instantiate a new DB, initiate the filtering like so:
+When you create a new PouchDB, you need to configure the filter functions:

 ```js
 var pouch = new PouchDB('mydb');